 The amendments apply to transactions that occur on or after the beginning of the earliest comparative period presented.
-In addition, at the beginning of the earliest comparative period an entity recognises:
+In addition, at the beginning of the earliest comparative period an entity

-- A deferred tax asset (to the extent that it is probable that taxable profit will be available against which the deductible temporary difference can be utilised) and a deferred tax liability for all deductible and taxable temporary differences associated with: - Right-of-use assets and lease liabilities - Decommissioning, restoration and similar liabilities and the corresponding amounts recognised as part of the cost of the related asset - The cumulative effect of initially applying the amendments as an adjustment to the opening balance of retained earnings (or other component of equity, as appropriate) at that date

-Amendments to IFRS 16 Leases: Amendments to clarify how a seller-lessee subsequently measures sale and leaseback transactions
+The cumulative effect of initially applying the amendments as an adjustment to the opening balance of retained earnings (or other component of equity, as appropriate) at that date Amendments to IFRS 16 Leases: Amendments to clarify how a seller-lesse subsequently measures sale and leaseback transactions.